markbenschop/flask-demo/README.md

 An environment variables can be set :
 NAME
 This name will be displayed when this variable is set.
-This can be used to demonstrate the use of a kubenetes configMap.
+This can be used to demonstrate the use variabels or a kubenetes configMap.
 Example service, deployment and configmapfiles can be found in k8s directory.

 The app itself listens on port 5000.
 Run the container with e.g. :

-    docker run --name flask-demo -p8080:5000 -e NAME='Mark'  flask-demo:0.2
+    docker run --name flask-demo -p8080:5000 -e NAME='Mark'  flask-demo:0.16